ckoutavas/GoogleAnalytics4/README.md

 # string_filter

-The match type of a string filter
+The match type of a string filter:
  - MATCH_TYPE_UNSPECIFIED = 0
  - EXACT = 1
  - BEGINS_WITH = 2